 If you are using fresh cherries: Start by pitting the cherries and removing any stalks.
 Then add them to the saucepan with 1 cup of water and ⅓ cup sugar and continue the recipe as normal.

-The easiest substitution is to try and get cherry flavoured coffee syrup - a lot of places will sell these for the at-home baristas.
+The easiest substitution is to try and get cherry-flavored coffee syrup - a lot of places will sell these for at-home baristas.
 This would replace the cherry brandy.
-Then for the amaretto flavour you can get amaretto syrup or even almond syrup will do the job.
+Then for the amaretto flavor, you can get amaretto syrup or even almond syrup will do the job.
 If substituting the alcohol for syrup though, just use a few pumps of syrup rather than the quantities of alcohol in the recipe!

-Please note - the liquid in the can of cherries on its own will not be flavourful enough to make a 'Black Forest' flavour.
+Please note - the liquid in the can of cherries on its own will not be flavorful enough to make a 'Black Forest' flavor.

 Recipe